Squarific/doweallthinkthesame/README.md

 ## Todo

 ### Functionality
-1. Send questions to clients
-2. Send positions to clients
-3. Chat -> Seperate server?
+1. Chat -> Seperate server?
+2. WebsitePluginStore?
+3. Show amount of sockets connected to room
-4. WebsitePluginStore?
+4. Private client

 ### Performance
 1. Disconnect clients if time start slipping
 2. Split up rooms over more servers, perhaps client side somehow?
 Let url define server?
   -> On trying to connect, if full, go to next server, just hardcode servers/ports?
 KISS -> Should rooms be coordinated somehow?
 How to let clients join the same private room?
+3. Stress test to see how many clients can be connected